maikewu/forms/docs/fields/25-prefill-rules.md

 }

-//prefill from asset multi select custom property (order of options must be same as in custom prop) "value": {
+//prefill from asset multi select custom property (order of options must be same as in custom prop)
+//Option IDs must be same as dropdown values of asset multi select !case sensitivity!
+"value": {
 	"options": {
 		"Option 1": {